Stock market today: Wall Street slips as hopes dim for an imminent cut to interest rates

 That in turn could push the Federal Reserve to wait longer than traders expect to begin cutting interest rates after jacking them drastically higher over the last two years.
 Lower rates would relax the pressure on the economy and financial system, while also goosing prices for investments.

 Higher yields hurt all kinds of investments, and high-growth stocks tend to be some of the hardest hit.
-Drops of more than 1% for Tesla, Nvidia, Apple and Amazon were some of the heaviest weights on the S&P 500.
-The smaller stocks in the Russell 2000 index also slumped more than the rest of the market, down 0.9%.
+Drops of about 1% or more for Tesla, Nvidia, Apple and Amazon were some of the heaviest weights on the S&P 500.
+The smaller stocks in the Russell 2000 index also slumped more than the rest of the market, down 1.1%.

 The Dow Jones Industrial Average, meanwhile, has less of an emphasis on tech and high-growth companies.
 That helped limit its losses relative to the rest of the market.